recluzegeek/www/src/content/blog/cyberhackathon-day-1.md

 title: Cyber Hackathon Workshop Experience — Day 1
 author: recluzegeek
 pubDatetime: 2024-09-3T16:11:06.130Z
-modDatetime: 2024-09-3T17:44:06.130Z
+modDatetime: 2024-09-3T17:52:06.130Z
-description: Personal experience about attending first ever cyber workshop in person.
+slug: cyber-hackathon-workshop-experience-day-1
+featured: true
+draft: false
 tags:
     - write-ups
     - cyber
     - hackathon
-slug: cyber-hackathon-workshop-experience-day-1
-featured: true
-draft: false
+description: Personal experience about attending first ever cyber workshop in person.
 ---

 [IGNITE](https://ignite.org.pk/) in collaboration with Ministry of I.T. has been organizing Cyberhackathon across major cities of Pakistan to attract youth towards untapped jobs of cybersecurity for past 4 years.
 Before the actual hackathon, organizers arrange workshops across cities to give the participants chance to brush up their cyber skills and gain knowledge from the industry experts.
 I had the chance to attend one of the workshops today & I'll be documenting my experience in this writeup.

-## Table of Content
+## Table of Contents

 ## Distinguished Speakers